barteljan/VISPER/docs/README-VISPER-Sourcery.md

 This is how marker Protocols work with templates in VISPER-Sourcery in general.
 The explanation was more detailed, the next explanations be less detailed.

 VISPER-Sourcery uses the Stencil-Template-Engine, a more detailed and general explanation can be found [here](http://stencil.fuller.li/en/latest/templates.html "Stencil by Kyle Fuller")

-## Stencil-Templates used by VISPER

-### WithAutoGeneralInitializer

-classes that conform to WithAutoGeneralInitializer marker protocol will get an extension with initializers.
-One initializer that create new Instances of their type with other instances of their type as argument.
-But there will be initializers that take one instance of their type but change one property.

-### ApplicationFactory

-Generates an `ApplicationFactory` for any class that implements the `AutoAppReducer` marker protocol.
-This is usually implemented by the `AppState` and contains the (sub)states of the app.
-For every (sub)state the code for creating and adding a feature observer is auto generated.

-### AutoReducer

-Autocreates Action and Reducer for any type that implements `AutoReducer`

 ---------------------------------------------------------------------------------------------------------